oaxiom/charseq/README.md

 Hs_char_all.rp1.dna.fq.gz
 Hs_char_all.rp1.rna.fq.gz

-Then do you alignment, then merge the resulting bams so that only
+Then do you alignment, using your favourite aligners.
+We use bowtie2 for the DNA reads and STAR for the RNA reads.
+Probably better to use one aligner for both sides though.

-Next, run merge_rna_dna_bams.py to pair up the reads
+Then merge the resulting bams so that only reads where both ends aligned are retained Run merge_rna_dna_bams.py to pair up the reads

 ```
 TOADD: EXAMPLE
 ```

+You are on your own from here.
+We suggest using MACS and/or your favourite read counter (we like scTE, but then we would).
+I think best practice and robust tools haven't really been developed yet (writing this: 2022).

 ## Who?